thePlebDev/Farmers-Canada-clone/README.md

 ```

 ## <a name="css">CSS Selectors</a>
-- Considered a move advanced topc of web scaping, css selectors make use of the structure of a webpage to navigate through the HTML and select the wanted data.
+- Considered a more advanced topic of web scaping, css selectors make use of the structure of a webpage to navigate through the HTML and select the wanted data.
 To use css selectors in Jsoup, use the `select(Evaluator)` method which is avaliable in the Document, Element and Elements classes.
 The `select(Evaluator)` method takes an `Evaluator` which is used to find elements that match the supplied `Evaluator`.
 Below are examples of the `Evaluator`s that Jsoup provides.

 - `tagname`: find elements by tag